Your questions, answered

 Support for BitBucket and other providers is coming soon!

-How can I help if I'm not a maintainer?
+How can I help if I'm not a member?

-If you aren't a Code Shelter maintainer and don't have projects you want to add, you can still help out!
-Join Code Shelter as a maintainer, tell to your friends about it, or post it on social media.
+If you aren't a Code Shelter member and don't have projects you want to add, you can still help out!
+Join Code Shelter as a maintainer or contributor, tell to your friends about it, or post it on social media.

 If you notice that activity on a project has stalled, here's a helpful message you can post on the project's issue tracker to ask the maintainers to add the project to Code Shelter: